AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Define ProCoDA
 </div>

 The general apparatus set-up developed from last semester was kept throughout this semester.
 The contact chamber was reversed from down-flow to up-flow so that all the air in the system can be pushed out.
 Due to the limited space on our bench area, we had to make simplifications in our apparatus set-up.
 Nevertheless, the simplifications reflect the nature of the AguaClara water treatment plant.
-The sedimentation tube in our system had the fundamental structures of what would be present in an AguaClara water treatment plant, including the floc weir, floc settler, floc blanket and sludge valve.
-Further detail about the design of sedimentation tube can refer to the research of High Rate Sedimentation group in AguaClara.
-A tube flocculator was used in this research because it can be idealized as a high-Péclet-number reactor much like a baffled hydraulic flocculator and also because the average velocity gradient in laminar tube flow is well defined [(Weber-Shirk and Lion 2010)](https://www.sciencedirect.com/science/article/pii/S0043135410004136).
+The sedimentation tube in our system had the fundamental structures of what would be presented in an AguaClara water treatment plant, including the floc weir, floc settler, floc blanket and sludge valve.
+Further detail about the design of sedimentation tube can be refered to the research of High Rate Sedimentation group in AguaClara.
+A tube flocculator was used in this research because it could be idealized as a high-Péclet-number reactor much like a baffled hydraulic flocculator, and also because the average velocity gradient in laminar tube flow was well defined [(Weber-Shirk and Lion 2010)](https://www.sciencedirect.com/science/article/pii/S0043135410004136).

 <div class="alert alert-block alert-danger">
 Any calculations?